Impress your guests with these healthy homemade oven-baked Greek fries Patates Tiganités Me Féta with crispy fries, salty feta, and tangy lemon juice.

 Cooking tip for making Patates Tiganités Me Féta

 - You can deseed the tomatoes if you don’t want the fries to get soggy.
 You just need to cut them in half and scoop the seeds out before you dice them.

 - You can make this recipe in two ways.
-You can pan-fry the potatoes or bake them depending on your preference.
-The baked fries will be healthier and will take longer but when done correctly they are as good as fried.
+You can pan-fry the potatoes or bake them, depending on your preference.
+The baked fries will be healthier and take longer, but they are as good as fried when done correctly.

-- If you choose to bake your fries, coat them well with olive oil.
+- If you bake your fries, coat them well with olive oil.
 This will ensure the potatoes become crispy and golden in the oven.

-It is important to use russet potatoes for these fries.
-These potatoes are high in starch making them the best kind for baking and frying.
+- It is important to use russet potatoes for these fries.
+These potatoes are high in starch, making them the best for baking and frying.
 Russet potatoes have a bland flavor, so they work perfectly with the bold flavors of Greek cuisine.
-Keep your potatoes in cold water if you are cooking them in batches, so they don’t oxidize and brown.
+Keep your potatoes in cold water if you cook them in batches so they don’t oxidize and brown.

-You can combine these Greek fries as a side dish to souvlaki.
+You can combine these Greek fries as a side dish with souvlaki.
 You can choose to add some kalamata olives if you choose as a topping.

 Photo Disclaimer: – Images used in this article are owned by the respective individuals, artists, or other parties who post on their private social media accounts.
 These images only serve as an inspiration and cannot be copied (images or designs) for personal use.